dimajix/flowman/docs/spec/target/file.md

 # File Target

-A target for writing files into a shared filesystem like HDFS or S3.
+A target for writing files into a shared file system like HDFS or S3.
 In most cases you should prefer using a [File Relation](../relation/file.md) together with a [Relation Target](relation.md) instead of using a file target.

 ## Example: